#

 KotlinX Serialization Mapper

-Potassium Nitrite also provides a KotlinX Serialization based mapper called KotlinXSerializationMapper
+Potassium Nitrite also provides a KotlinX Serialization based mapper called KotlinXSerializationMapper.
+KotlinX Serialization is used to convert Java/Kotlin objects to Document and vice-versa.

 val db = nitrite {